Snake Henry

-Frederick Marshall "Snake" Henry (July 19, 1895 – October 12, 1987) was a major league baseball first baseman and minor league manager.
+Frederick Marshall "Snake" Henry (July 19, 1895 – October 12, 1987) was an American Major League Baseball first baseman and minor league manager.

 Henry played in a total of twenty nine games for the Boston Braves during the and seasons.
 He compiled a .187 batting average with four doubles, one triple, and seven runs batted in.

 Henry's greatest achievements in baseball were in the minor leagues where he compiled 3384 career hits (fifth all time in minor league history), 675 doubles, and 200 triples (both ranking him second all time).